Month 3, Week 3

 - If your baby was a preemie, adjust your expectations: A baby born at 30 weeks will probably be meeting milestones 8-10 weeks after full-term babies born around the same time.
 At each check up, your pediatrician will remind you of those adjustments and goals in development.

 - Schedule your baby's 4-month checkup.
-They'll get the same vaccines that they did at their 2-month checkup.
+They'll get similar vaccines that they did at their 2-month checkup.

 - Your baby can't tell you if they feel sick, so watch for signs like sleeping more often than usual, being less alert when awake, feeding less or refusing to feed, being unusually fussy, and crying more often.

 - Baby is growing!
 Stock up on diapers a size too big so you're not stuck with too-tight diapers later on.

 - If you're concerned about the cost and environmental impact of disposables, consider switching to cloth diapers.

 - Are you bathing your baby every day?
 Until they start eating solids and crawling, they don't need it.
 If it has become part of your nightly routine, you don't have to use soap daily.
 Otherwise try 2-3 baths a week, and keep them carefully wiped down.

 - Be very careful and supervise your baby at all times when they are on a changing table, bed, or any above-floor surface.
 They love to practice rolling, so keep them safe.
 Even glancing away for a second, they can fall to the floor.

 - Additionally, be careful when holding them while eating or drinking since they will start to reach and grab.